top of page

 Spain - Day 17 : It's slow going

-Before we left Bram pumped some more air in his tires.
+Before we left, Bram pumped some more air into his tires.
 I had also been feeling like cycling with deflated tires for a few days, but that was just because I was tired.
-Because the campsite wasn't on our initially planned route we needed to deviate.
+Because the campsite wasn't on our planned route, we needed to deviate.
 The new route was more hilly.
 The first big city we would pass was Cuenca, 60 kilometers away.

-After 10 kilometers we passed a factory 'venta de puertas'.
-Next to it another one 'fabrice y venta des puertas'.
+After 10 kilometers, we passed a factory called 'venta de puertas'.
+Next to it was another one, 'Fabrice y venta des puertas'.
 And then another, and another, and another 50.
-We were in very small village that apparently made all doors in Spain.
-There was a nice smell of sawn wood.
+We were in a tiny village that apparently made all doors in Spain.
+There was a pleasant smell of sawn wood.

-The people in Spain were all very friendly and helpful, maybe because they have enough free time.
+The people in Spain were all very friendly and helpful, maybe because they had enough free time.
 Yet again, we were allowed to order first.
 We ordered two baguettes.
-For a change we also bought a bag of cakes, which were dry as usual.
+For a change, we also bought a bag of cakes, which were dry as usual.
 We ate on a nearby bench.
 The cakes were still warm and super nice.
 The bread was also freshly baked.
-Five minutes later the bus left so we apparently had been lucky.
+Five minutes later the bus left, so we apparently had been lucky.

-From Tortola it took more than an hour of cycling to reach Cuenca.
+From Tortola, it took more than an hour of cycling to reach Cuenca.
 There was a supermarket that was open the entire day.
-They had 2L packages of yoghurts.
+They had 2L packages of yogurts.
 This time we didn't finish those in one sitting.
-Bram had bought alcohol free pina colada.
-He didn't manage to finish everything so poured it with his other drinks.
-His water bottle now contained a mixture of water, pina colada, and ice tea.
-Even Bram thought it tasted bad.
+Bram had bought an alcohol-free pina colada.
+He didn't finish everything, so he poured it with his other drinks.
+His water bottle now contained a mixture of water, a pina colada, and iced tea.
+Even Bram thought it tasted terrible.

 The GPS always showed the shortest route through cities.
 Sometimes that wasn't the easiest.
-In La Frontera we needed to carry our bikes down 200 stair treads to reach a bridge.
-Because this was a touristy area there was a bicycle path next to the road.
-This would turn out to be the only cycling path we would see the entire vacation.
+In La Frontera, we needed to carry our bikes down 200 stair treads to reach a bridge.
+Because this was a touristy area, there was a bicycle path next to the road.
+This would turn out to be the only cycling path we would see during the entire vacation.
 Via the bicycle path we passed the second campsite.
-By then we had only cycled 100 km, normally we had covered this distance around 3:30.
+By then, we had only cycled 100 km, we usually had covered this distance around 3:30.
 We were going really slow today because we were tired, had a strong headwind, and it was mountainous.

-After the campsite the GPS showed we needed to take a smaller road.
+After the campsite, the GPS showed we needed to take a smaller road.
 Because the GPS's route would end up on the big road again I just wanted to stay on the large road.
 Then we came to a sign saying there would be a tunnel where bikes were not allowed.
 We had no choice but to take the small road anyway.
-At first it was just a gravel path, then it started going uphill.
-It got so steep we could barely cycle.
-The road turned into a kind of river bed which was impossible to cycle on.
+At first, it was just a gravel path, but then it started going uphill.
+It got so steep that we could barely cycle.
+The road turned into a kind of river bed that was impossible to cycle on.
 We needed to walk up.
 Bram really enjoyed it, but not really.

 cycling vacation spain